Myeongdong Street Food Complete Guide for First-Time Visitors

 -

-Tteokbokki (Spicy Rice Cakes): This iconic dish is a K-drama staple!
-Chewy rice cakes smothered in a fiery, sweet gochujang sauce, often with fish cakes (eomuk), boiled eggs, and sometimes even ramen noodles.
-It’s comforting, spicy, and utterly addictive.
-You’ll find variations, some extra cheesy, some with seafood.
+Tteokbokki (Spicy Rice Cakes): This iconic dish is practically a K-drama staple, you've probably seen it!
+It's super chewy rice cakes smothered in a fiery, sweet gochujang sauce, often with fish cakes (eomuk), boiled eggs, and sometimes even ramen noodles.
+It's so comforting, spicy, and utterly addictive.
+You'll definitely find variations, like some that are extra cheesy or even have seafood.
+Spoiler: totally worth it.

 Price Range: 4,000 - 6,000 KRW